 The Mind of Evil

 David McIntee’s novel Face of the Enemy has the Master working with UNIT while the Doctor and Jo are off mucking around on Peladon.
 Oh, and Corporal Bell gets sacked.
-Here’s Phil Sandifer’s review.
+Here’s El Sandifer’s review.

 Richard Franklin wrote a post-UNIT Mike Yates novel called The Killing Stone.
 You can even hear him reading it aloud, if that’s your thing.
 (Audible US) (Audible UK).
 Paul Cornell definitively outed Mike Yates in the 50th Virgin New Adventures Novel Happy Endings.